frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

 rebuilding and extending and all sorts of developments, and that they had huge financial problems.

-Don Alvaro said, "Wonderful.
+Don Álvaro said, "Wonderful.
 I wish you many financial problems, because then you will pray more."

 The problems lead us to pray, lead us to be supernatural.
 These were